Skip to content

 The act of mowing fields, cutting paths and shaping the land mirrors the artist’s process of drawing and painting.
 In both farming and artmaking, labor becomes a contemplative space shaped by movement, attention, and the satisfaction of work completed.

-In the latest Art on the Barns installment, using humor, curiosity, and thoughtful observation, Gail Rickards draws on her life in rural New England and time spent at Billings Farm & Museum to explore familiar farm themes.
-Loose, lively drawings and paintings are translated into cut aluminum composite forms layered with paint and installed across the farm’s buildings.
+Using humor, curiosity, and thoughtful observation, artist Gail Rickards draws on her life in rural New England and time spent at Billings Farm & Museum.
+Loose, lively drawings and paintings have been translated into cut aluminum and PVC foam forms layered with paint.

 About the Artist